autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-host.md

    In this test, we try to run rviz inside docker, so please install nvidia-docker2 & Rocker.

-   :speech_balloon: This is quoted from [Scenario testing framework for Autoware: Run on Docker](https://tier4.github.io/scenario_simulator_v2-docs/user_guide/RunWithDocker/)
+   _This is quoted from [Scenario testing framework for Autoware: Run on Docker](https://tier4.github.io/scenario_simulator_v2-docs/user_guide/RunWithDocker/)_

 1. If you have NVIDIA GPU(s) in your machine, you have to install nvidia-driver and nvidia-docker2.